-Our Comprehensive Bill of Materials provides extensive detail on the ink types used for both inline and post-production printing on our various lines of packaging.
+Our Comprehensive Bill of Materials provides extensive detail on the ink types used for both inline and post-production printing on our various lines of sustainable packaging.
 But, in almost all of our printing, we use some type of low or no VOC water-based ink.
 The two main exceptions are the EcoEnclose logo on our Paper Apparel Mailers and our We Care Cards, which are both run through an offset press and utilize low VOC soy-based inks.

 The Move to Algae Ink